 “On the whole,” says Chase, the dogs “have never been on grass, have never been on a leash for a walk, they’ve never been on steps.
 They’re like adult puppies; the whole world is new to them.”

-To date, BFP has received lab dogs—and a few cats and a pig—from California, Colorado, Nevada, Massachusetts and New Jersey as well as the Midwest, and has had great success both in fostering these lab-released dogs and then matching them with appropriate families.
+To date, Beagle Freedom Project has received lab dogs—and cats and a pig—from California, Colorado, Nevada, Massachusetts and New Jersey as well as the Midwest, and has had great success both in fostering these lab-released dogs and then matching them with appropriate families.
 None of their adoption placements has been returned, even from the group of 40 Beagles flown from Spain who were suffering severe health and anxiety problems.
 The search for additional adoption and fostering homes is, of course, ongoing.

 Sometimes, the organizers themselves end up providing the first line of fostering.
 Kevin Chase already had Junior, now seven and rescued when he was four.
 But when Chase organized a gathering to solicit foster parents for 10 former lab Beagles, he ended up bringing home Raymond, three, the last Beagle in the room.